 - Affordable price

 - No external mic input

-Final thoughts on the best vlogging camera with flip screen
+Final thoughts on the best vlogging camera with a flip screen

 With many options available on the market, you can do little wrong by choosing one of the leading cameras over many years, the Canon EOS 80D.